JbytheC/JbytheC/RewardsDiscussion.md

 **Directional Guidance:**
 When an employee receives top rewards, or more rewards than expected, they may ask what is needed to achieve a similar outcome in the year ahead. <br>
-* Express empathy, acknowledging that shifts in priorities may have affected opportunity for impact post-COVID-19.<br>
 * Encourage the employee to maximize impact across all three areas: individual contributions, leveraging the work of others and contributing to the success of others. <br>
 * Share the importance of delivering impact in alignment with our culture and values, including actively contributing to an inclusive environment and if a manager, delivering success through empowerment and accountability by modeling, coaching and caring.<br>
 * Emphasize the importance of a growth mindset, asking for feedback from a diverse set of stakeholders and applying what you learn. <br>
-* Encourage on-going dialogue through robust 1:1s and Reflection discussions throughout the year to reflect on impact and how to prioritize and align on work going forward. <br>
+* Encourage on-going conversations throughout the year.<br>
 * Acknowledge that each year is different and brings new opportunities to learn, grow, and deliver impact. <br>

 </details>